oblaser/rpihal/readme.md

 ## Emulator

+> I2C, SPI and UART are not yet supported in the emulator.

 ### Build
 > Yet only GPIOs are implemented in the emulator.
 The emulator can be used to run your project on your working machine.
 To build the emulator project